 Aura Sync Full RGB UK Keyboard with 4 zones of lighting control

-The device features an Intel Core i7 central processing unit that is going to prove invaluable in terms of a variety of different applications as well as gaming.
-The keyboard features an anti-ghosting technology helpful in an array of gaming scenarios.
+The device features an Intel Core i7 central processing unit that is going to prove invaluable in terms of a variety of different applications in addition to gaming.
+The keyboard features an anti-ghosting technology that could be helpful in an array of gaming scenarios.

 With almost 4 kilograms of weight, this model isn't the best option in terms of mobility.

 With a 17.3" that features an anti-glaring technology and some powerful hardware packed inside it, this model is a great choice for any gamer looking for a laptop that will satisfy all of his gaming needs.

 Intel Core i7-7700HQ (2.8GHz, up to 3.8 GHz)

 NVIDIA GeForce GTX 1050 Graphics (4GB GDDR5 dedicated)